 "The architectural design of the new Terminal B is second to none." — Stewart Steeves , CEO of LaGuardia Gateway Partners

 The transparent, fluid design celebrates movement.
 In the spirit of New York’s great high-rises like the Woolworth and Chrysler buildings, long considered cathedrals of commerce, Terminal B serves as a cathedral of mobility.

-Pedestrian bridges extending from the terminal to island concourses enhance airport operations and create a metaphor for New York—a city of islands and bridges.
-These 450-foot-long pedestrian spans offer panoramic views onto Manhattan and reinforce the airport’s connections to the city.
+Pedestrian bridges extending from the terminal to two island concourses enhance airport operations and create a metaphor for New York—a city of islands and bridges.
+As taxiing planes pass beneath them, these 450-foot-long steel truss pedestrian bridges offer panoramic views onto Manhattan and reinforce the airport’s connections to the city.

 Transformational Passenger Experience